HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 hard rejection is applied only when a configured rejection flag is explicitly present.
 This avoids silently discarding candidates because a regional data layer has not yet been loaded.

+For station-led campaigns, `station_influence` is a hydrometric metadata check.
+It is useful for filtering stations whose own reference metadata reports a local or general hydrologic influence.
+It is not a substitute for a spatial obstacle inventory such as ROE: it cannot prove that no dam exists upstream of the delineated basin.

 ## Short-Term Profiles